gomyway1216/rag/nlp_basics_articles/Paper_P_Lewis_2021.md

     - BART-large is a pre-trained seq2seq transformer model
 - Produces $P_{\theta}(y_{i} | x, z, y_{1,...,i-1})$, which is used for getting current token.
     - $y_{i}$ is current token following previous tokens $y_{1,...,i-1}$
-- Input $x$ and documents $z$ are simply concatenated when they are fed to generator.
+- Input $x$ and documents $z$ are simply concatenated when they are fed to the generator.

 ### Training
 - Retriever and Generator are trained together.